-Canada’s Registered Education Savings Plan (RESP) is a great way to help parents and guardians save for their children’s post-secondary education.
-However, life is unpredictable, and situations may arise where you have to leave Canada.
-In this blog, we will explore what happens to your RESP if you find yourself in this situation.
-We will discuss the rules and benefits associated with RESP in Canada to help you understand the implications of leaving the country.
+Canada’s Registered Education Savings Plan (RESP) is an excellent tool that helps parents and guardians save for a child’s post-secondary education.
+But life is uncertain, and you may have to depart from Canada under certain circumstances.
+This blog will take a look at what happens with your RESP if you are in this boat.
+We’ll go over the regulations and reasons for RESPs in Canada so you understand the repercussions of your move.

 Understanding the RESP: Rules & Benefits